How to Edit 4K Single-Camera Interview Video in Premiere Pro

 Set Up the Closer Frame

-To make a pretty convincing second shot out of this one-camera shot, click Alt and drag the video up onto a second video layer.
+To make a convincing second shot out of this one-camera shot, click Alt and drag the video up onto a second video layer.
 This is going to be your tighter composition.
 Go to the Effects Control Panel and scale to something like 85–90% or more if you like.
 Now that you’ve chosen your views, here is where you would sync your audio if needed.

 Set up the Closer Shot NextSet up the Closer Shot NextSet up the Closer Shot Next